 I love the simplicity of AMEX rewards with respect to accruing them, understanding them and spending them.

-In a nutshell, for every dollar you spend you get 1.25 reward points for platinum and 1 reward point for the other cards (for the most part).
+In a nutshell, for every dollar you spend you get 1 reward point.
 Some purchases net more rewards (i.e. a higher ratio).
-For every 100 rewards points you accrue, you get $1 toward travel-related purchases.
-For example, if you have 100,000 points, that’s $1,000 for travel.
+Your rewards points can be applied to any travel purchases (hotels, car rentals, flights).
 That said, there are often offers where you can get a much higher dollar value for fewer points.
 You can also buy all kinds of stuff available in the AMEX rewards store.

 Finally, your points never expire and there is no cap on how much you can spend to earn rewards.
-If your plumbing business spends $1 million per year on plumbing supplies and business expenses, you can accrue 1 million to 1.2 million points (depending on the card).
-That’s $10K for travel.
+If your plumbing business spends $1 million per year on plumbing supplies and business expenses, you can accrue 1 million points.
 I love accruing hundreds of thousands of points and then enjoy a free vacation with my family.

 Please note that the AMEX Platinum is a charge card which means you must pay off the balance each month.
 This is actually quite good for my business because I remain debt-free.
 It’s not a bad idea for any business owner to avoid credit card debt.

 Huge credit limit: Some months I spend hundreds of thousands on advertising.
 Therefore I needed a charge card that would extend such credit to me.
 AMEX said it would and did.